AML/KYC Policy. EXS.CASH Estonia LTD OÜ ANTI-MONEY LAUNDERING POLICY

 4.1.4 When the identity of a physical person is confirmed it is also confirmed if he is a state official:

-- The state official is person who has a state appointed position in any country of the European Union or any other country or who holds a position in an International organisation.
+- The state official is person who has a state appointed position in any country of the European Union or any other country or who holds a position in an International organization.
 Further data regarding the state officials is to be gathered;

 - List of the closest associates and relatives if such information is publically available;